We can all agree on one thing: the marketing landscape is crowded.

 Growth marketers are savvy by nature.
 Where a traditional marketer would buy a round of ads online, a growth marketer would focus on the ads they already have running and tweak them so that they’re refreshed, current, and optimized to target their audience once again.

-Growth marketers are always tweaking ads, testing which email campaign works better, and tinkering with landing pages.
+Growth marketers are always tweaking ads, A/B testing which email campaign works better, and tinkering with landing pages.
 Their main goal is to increase their customer base as much as they are able.

 There are a plethora of metrics that growth marketers pay attention to.
 Let’s go over a few: